-A power authority might have significant cost advantages over a utility that owns generation resources because it would have lower capital costs, would not pay taxes, and would not require a return on its equity investment.
+A power authority will likely have significant cost advantages over a utility that owns generation resources because it would have materially lower capital costs and would not pay taxes.
 As a result, a State power authority may be able to undertake renewable or other desirable - but costly - projects that would be uneconomic if pursued in the private sector.
 At the same time, however, such power authority ownership would shift significant investment and market risks from merchant generators or utilities to electric customers.
 For instance, the power authority may have to issue bonds or pledge the State's credit to purchase or develop generation sites.
-If those projects founder before completion or cannot operate successfully, the State's taxpayers or ratepayers must pay.322 At some level, failures could be sufficiently significant that they affect the State's credit, thus increasing the cost of all the State's borrowing.
+If those projects founder before completion or cannot operate successfully, the State's taxpayers or ratepayers must pay.
+At some level, failures could be sufficiently significant that they affect the State's credit, thus increasing the cost of all the State's borrowing.

-Moreover, although a power authority will likely have lower capital costs, it will also likely be less efficient than merchant generators or utilities.
+Moreover, although a power authority will likely have lower capital costs, it will go through a transition period - seeking to staff requisite positions and develop internal performance guidelines - during which it will likely be less efficient than merchant generators or utilities.
 While competitive markets starkly expose incompetence, a state power authority can often mask its inefficiencies.
 Without a profit incentive, the State will need to develop other incentives that will identify economies and drive the power authority to reduce customers' costs.
 Over time, a power authority may become entrenched in established methodologies and may not be as innovative or adaptive to changing circumstances as in the private sector.
-Some examples of power authorities that own and operate generation resources have not always demonstrated superior performance to utilities, particularly as generation owners and operators.323 A newly created State power authority, may also have difficulty hiring experienced staff and building an effective organization from scratch.
+Some examples of power authorities that own and operate generation resources have not always demonstrated superior performance to utilities, particularly as generation owners and operators.
+A newly created State power authority, may also have difficulty hiring experienced staff and building an effective organization from scratch.
+A power authority's ability to assume immediate ownership and ownership of existing generation assets would be particularly problematic and risky.
 Finally, the State would need to allocate the benefits that accrue from a power authority equitably across all the State's utilities to avoid disadvantaging any customer segment.